 If you share this desire to see equity, diversity & authenticity restored to yoga, then you’re in the right place.

 P.S.
-Check out my FREE Yoga Education Guide: 3 Signs You Are Ready for Yoga Teacher Training and 3 Keys to Picking the Best YTT for YOU — PLUS Recommended Resources, Trainings & More by clicking here.
+Check out my FREE Yoga Roadmap: 3 Signs You Are Ready for Yoga Teacher Training and 3 Keys to Picking the Best YTT for YOU — PLUS Recommended Resources, Trainings & More by clicking here.